liberland/laws/drafting/consolidated/police-law.md

 d) address other affairs concerning the maintenance of public safety and order.

 #### Section 2: Congressional Oversight
-1) Congress shall have direct oversight over all aspects of the Security Agency.
+1) Congress shall have direct oversight over all aspects of the Watch.
 It shall be empowered to conduct ad hoc and regular investigations, demand witness presence and testimony, or require the production of records.
-2) Congress shall have the power to remove any agent of the Security Agency from office by its Decision and reorganize the functioning of the Security Agency at any level by means of a decision.
+2) Congress shall have the power to remove any agent of the Wathc from office by its Decision and reorganize the functioning of the Security Agency at any level by means of a decision.

 #### Section 3: Commander
 1) The head of the Watch shall be the Commander of the Watch of Liberland (hereinafter referred to as the "Commander"), nominated by the Minister of Interior and appointed by the President.
 All Age